Sukkot: Nehemiah

-Hannukah
+Hanukkah

 In Christianity

 Sukkot is celebrated by a number of Christian denominations that observe holidays from the Old Testament.
 These groups base this on the belief that Jesus celebrated Sukkot (see the Gospel of John 7).
 The holiday is celebrated according to its Hebrew calendar dates.
 The first mention of observing the holiday by Christian groups dates to the 17th century, among the sect of the Subbotniks in Russia.

 Academic views

 De Moor has suggested that there are links between Sukkot and the Ugaritic New Year festival, in particular the Ugaritic custom of erecting two rows of huts built of branches on the temple roof as temporary dwelling houses for their gods.

 Some have pointed out that the original Thanksgiving holiday had many similarities with Sukkot in the Bible.